nodemailer/nodemailer-web/content/app/_index.md

 ### Extras

 1\.
 NodemailerApp Sendmail replacement.
 App allows to proxy emails to a SMTP server like the built in development server of NodemailerApp.
-You could need it if your development environment runs in a Linux container insidde Windows or Mac host.
-This way you could configure php.ini to send emails via NodemailerApp sendmail inside the container.
+You could need it if your development environment runs in a Linux container inside Windows or Mac host.
+This way you could configure php.ini to send emails via NodemailerApp sendmail out to .

 <div style="text-align: center"><a href="https://nodemailer.com/sendmail.tar.gz" target="_blank" class="btn btn-default"><i class="fas fa-download"></i> Sendmail (Linux)</a></div>

 **Example for XAMPP VM**

+XAMPP VM on OSX sets up a virtual private network, where the host machine usually gets assigned IP `192.168.64.1`, this is where NodemailerApp would be listening.

 ```
 sendmail_path = '"/opt/lampp/sendmail" --host=192.168.64.1 --port=1025 --user=project.1 --pass=secret.1 -t -i'